For the media

 Is there a treatment for mpox?

 The County of San Diego Health and Human Services Agency advises people who might have mpox to contact their doctor immediately.
 Although many people with mpox experience mild illness that will resolve on its own, others may be at high risk of severe illness and require treatment.
-This will likely include antiviral medications used to treat people with smallpox.
+This will likely include antiviral medications that have been approved to treat people with smallpox.

 Those at greatest risk for severe illness or death due to mpox include people who: